nickeblewis/headforcode/README.md

 - Can I hook up the auth redux to work?
 What work is involved?
 There may be a good example under the showcase page where on guy has built a site with a newsletter signup?
 Serverless?
 - Start building a React UI library as part of H4C
 - See how I could create GraphQL micro-services for the site?
 - Demonstrate how an image library could be built
+- Fix the navigation "courses" becomes "Reference"
+- The second button down likewise
+- The "framework" page needs to be changed to show a breakdown of what lies under our reference folder and if possible a list of the articles under each???
+Or recent articles?
+Something more dynamic